datta-suraj/Software-Testing-Projects/README.md

 # Software-Testing-Projects
-This contains Test case and Test scenarios for the project Bstack_demo and Open cart ecommerce site
+This contains Test case and Test scenarios documents for the project www.bstackdemo.com and www.opencart.com ecommerce site